-The nurse requests that medication required during the school day is held in the nurse's room.
+The nurse requests that medication required during the school day is held in the Medical Department.
 This is so that medication is not accidentally lost (and therefore unavailable when needed).
 It also stops the risk of lost medication being taken by someone for whom the medication is not prescribed.